dnezan/air-quality-forecasting-azureAutoML/README.md

 ## Dataset

-Throughtout the years, the number of monitoring stations in Tamil Nadu has increased, as well as their capabilities.
+Throughout the years, the number of monitoring stations in Tamil Nadu has increased, as well as their capabilities.
 The very early years of 1987 had very few agencies that were only able to detect a few types of pollutants.
 In 2015, we now have data on SO2, NO2, RSPM/PM10, and SPM levels across 11 different monitoring agencies.

 | Sampling Date | Location of Monitoring Station | SO2 | NO2 | RSPM/PM10 | SPM | PM2.5 |
 |---------------|--------------------------------|-----|-----|-----------|-----|-------|